Strengths and Weaknesses of Pay-Per-Click Ads

 - Easy to calculate return on investment.
 At the end of the day marketers and site owners want to be able to crunch the numbers and report their return on investment.
 I can understand this and believe this is the biggest reason there is such a large disconnect between PPC vs. search engine optimization (SEO) spending despite the real opportunity that “SEO drives 75%+ of all search traffic, yet garners less than 15% of marketing budgets for SEM campaigns.
 PPC receives less than 25% of all search traffic, yet earns 80%+ of SEM campaign budgets”.
 What effective marketers need to do is weigh the daily ROI decisions against the yearly and long term ROI to make a clear decision.
 If it is any indicator, the #1 organically ranked website for “Seattle real estate” has traffic valued at $37,400/month.

 - Keyword testing for SEO.
 PPC allows sites to bid and drive traffic for specific keywords and then analyze the conversion rates based of those keywords.
 Keyword testing is useful to examine if “Seattle real estate” or “Seattle homes for sale” converts visitors into leads and at what percentage.
-This can be useful to give direction as to how the best use of resources for managing an SEO campaign can be spent.
+This can be useful to give direction as to how the best use of resources for managing an SEO campaign can be spent, you should find out a little bit more from experts before opting for the services.

 And the downside of PPC…